Makos63/Lamport-Mutual-Exclusion-Algorithm/README.md

 ```

 **To adjust number of Datasources:**
-1. Add in docker-compose file:
+1. Add or delete in docker-compose file:
 ```
  dsX:
      build: